todc/todc-bootstrap/README.md

 MIT License - http://www.opensource.org/licenses/mit-license.php

 **NOTE** This project was previously and incorrectly licensed under the Public Domain.
-It has now been changed to be compatible with Twitter Bootstrap's current license.
+It has now been changed to be compatible with Bootstrap's current license.

 ## Acknowledgements ##

-Inspired by [Twitter Bootstrap](http://twitter.github.com/bootstrap/) and, of course, Google.
+Inspired by [Bootstrap](http://twbs.github.com/bootstrap/) and, of course, Google.